 It is recommended a major service be conducted on the water heater every five (5) years.
-If an anode replacement is conducted sooner than a major service, then the major service should coincide with the replacement.

-⚠ Warning: Servicing of a water heater must only be carried out by a qualified person.
+Warning: Servicing of a water heater must only be carried out by a qualified person.
 Phone Rheem Service or their nearest Accredited Service Agent.

-Note: The major service and routine replacement of any components, such as the anode and relief valves, are not included in the Rheem warranty.
+Note: The major service and routine replacement of any components, such as the relief valves, are not included in the Rheem warranty.
 A charge will be made for this work.
 Only genuine replacement parts should be used on this water heater.